-inadvertently: (a) causing a collapse of caves; (b) changes to abiotic factors such as air flow patterns, sun exposure, humidity, groundwater flow; and (c) increasing public access to caves; (6) maintaining forested corridors from caves occupied by these bats to known roost trees, streamside management zones and other riparian areas that provide foraging habitat; and (7) consulting with FWS and Alabama DCNR regarding the appropriate width of all forested buffers (i.e., around occupied hibernacula, occupied roost trees, and streamside management zones).
+For caves that are known to be occupied by bats and caves in which bats could be observed during the surveys described above, the final WMP could include a provision to evaluate, in consultation with FWS and Alabama DCNR, potential cave protection potential cave protection methods to prevent or minimize human disturbances of bats and the spread of white-nose syndrome in the project boundary.
+These measures might include: (1) installing FWS-approved gates, fences, and/or signs at cave entrances to deter recreation or unauthorized activities at occupied caves (e.g., at Ginormous Sink Cave, Cane Cave, and Tate Caves where tricolored bats were observed), (2) limiting timber harvest activities to occur only outside the active season; (3) prohibit timber harvests during the inactive season near known cave hibernacula; (4) maintain a forested buffer around documented roost trees, including maternity roosts; (5) maintaining a forested buffer at cave entrances, sinkholes, and other karst features connected to caves occupied by these bats, similar to streamside management zones, where no timber is harvested, and heavy equipment does not enter/traverse to prevent inadvertently: (a) causing a collapse of caves; (b) changes to abiotic factors such as air flow patterns, sun exposure, humidity, groundwater flow; and (c) increasing public access to caves; (6) maintaining forested corridors from caves occupied by these bats to known roost trees, streamside management zones and other riparian areas that provide foraging habitat; and (7) consulting with FWS and Alabama DCNR regarding the appropriate width of all forested buffers (i.e., around occupied hibernacula, occupied roost trees, and streamside management zones).
 Conducting Indiana, northern long-eared, and tricolored bat surveys using FWS's current survey guidelines would help Alabama Power to identify any caves and summer roost trees that may require protection from disturbances associated with timber harvesting activities and project-related recreation.
 Implementing any Commission-approved protection measures at caves and summer roosts occupied by Indiana, northern long-eared, and tricolored would avoid adverse effects to this species while allowing for forest management to benefit a wide variety of wildlife species.

 We conclude that relicensing the project, with Alabama Power's proposed WMP, and the staff recommended measures described above, is "not likely to adversely affect" the Indiana bat or the northern long-eared bat.
 There is no critical habitat for Indiana bats in Alabama and relicensing the project would have "no effect" on the Indiana bat's critical habitat units in other states.
-In addition, we conclude that relicensing the project, with Alabama Power's proposed WMP, and the staff recommended measures described above, would not be sufficient to preclude both the survival and recovery of (i.e., jeopardize) the tricolored bat.
+In addition, we conclude that relicensing the project, with Alabama Power's proposed WMP, and the staff recommended measures described above, would not preclude the survival and recovery of, and therefore would not jeopardize the tricolored bat.
 Therefore, we do not believe a formal conference is required.
 However, we have determined an informal conference is appropriate as the project may affect, but is not likely to adversely affect, the tricolored bat.